Scaling limit of boundary random walks: A martingale problem approach: Local time of boundary random walks at origin

 By replacing \eqref{eq:localTimeTheory2} into \eqref{eq:localTimeTheory1}, we obtain that

-Thus, we have established the following theorem, which provides an upper bound on the expected local time at the origin for the boundary random walk $X^p$. \begin{theorem} Let $X^p$ be the random walk defined.
-Then, for any $n \in \bb{N}$, the expected local time at the origin satisfies
+Thus, we have established the following theorem, which provides an upper bound on the expected local time at the origin for the boundary random walk $X^p$. \begin{theorem} Let $X^p$ be the boundary random walk defined previously.
+Then, for any $N \in \bb{N}$, the expected local time at the origin asymptotically behaves as

 \end{theorem}